wisemk79/DataDancer/docs/src/markdown/stringMethods/passwordGenerator.md

 #### Explanation

-If you want get password Randomly, use sum nameGenerator function.
+If you want get password Randomly, use sum passwordGenerator function.

 Password must be set at least 4 digits.